 Judgements and estimates relating to a deferred tax asset are detailed in notes 2 and 8.
 In particular, estimates are made as to future revenues which derive profit and loss projections.
 However, management does not consider it appropriate to recognise a deferred tax asset where there is uncertainty over the amount of future profits.
-The unrecognised deferred tax asset as at 31 December 2023 was approximately £5,078,000.
+The unrecognised deferred tax asset as at 31 December 2024 was approximately £5,421,000.
+A deferred tax asset of £250,000 would be created for every £1,000,000 of future profit if recognised.
+Recognition would become applicable based primarily on profitable historical performance which would underpin future profit projections in this instance.